Treating all children equally

 Notre Dame High is the only council-run school in Scotland where children are refused entry because of their gender.

-–Boys are excluded from their local catchment school and cannot choose Notre Dame High.
+Likewise boys are excluded from their local catchment school and cannot choose Notre Dame High.

 Gender equality in the 21st century

 Non-standard schools focus is to nurture a particular characteristic.
 This includes sport, music and language.
 The school may protect a characteristic to enhance equality for the disadvantaged.

 Notre Dame High was established as a fee paying girls school in 1897.
 Notre Dame has a proud history.
 It has educated generations of girls in a bygone era that created obstacles to their learning.

 This past contribution is not in question.
 However, times have changed.
 It is 2019 girls in mainstream education in the UK are no longer at a disadvantage.
 In fact, girls now outperform boys academically at all levels.
 In 2016, 35% more girls went to university than boys.
 That gap continues to widen.
 A girl born in 2016 is 75% more likely to go to university than a boy.

 What is the benefit of gender segregation in schools?